 To give you an idea of what a larger efficient distillery might achieve this is a sample from a Speyside customer:

-If the TPE was higher than the TRE it would suggest that the 3rd water isn’t hot enough, but since they are identical 3rd water temp isn’t a concern.
+If the TPE were higher than the TRE, it would suggest that the 3rd water isn’t hot enough, but since they are identical 3rd water temp isn’t a concern.

-There is a lot that can be done in milling and mashing to maximise extract and fermentability, the key watchwords on yield in distilling.
+There is a lot that can be done in malt milling and mashing for brewing to maximise extract and fermentability, the key watchwords on yield in distilling.
 But if you feel you’ve done everything you can to optimise the process then consider a draff analysis to help divine the way forward.